laustdeleuran/1508-boilerplate/README.md

 ###1508 CUSTOM PLUGINS:###

-Check the github wiki-pages for detailed information about the plugins, and how to use them.
+Check the github wiki-pages for detailed information about the plugins, and how to use them.<br>
 <a href="https://github.com/1508/1508-boilerplate/wiki/jquery.1508.appendItem">jquery.1508.appendItem.js</a>

 *If you create your own custom plugins remember to wrap your plugin in the define required by require.js, and include it in the main.js file*